-While it's normal to have some discomfort and bleeding gums following a tooth extraction, you should start to feel better within a day or two.
-But if the blood clot doesn't form or becomes dislodged, you may have increased pain one to three days following the surgery.
-This is often a sign of dry socket, which can also be determined by the following symptoms:
+It’s normal to experience some level of discomfort and bleeding gums after having a tooth extracted.
+Still, you should start to feel better and begin resuming your normal activities after a few days.
+If the blood clot doesn't form, or it becomes dislodged, you may experience increased pain one to three days following your oral surgery.
+This is telltale sign of dry socket.
+You may also notice other symptoms, including:

-If you do find yourself in the three to five percent of oral surgery cases that result in dry socket, contact your dentist.
-Your dentist may need to flush out the socket to remove any debris and apply medicated dressings to protect the area.
-While this usually brings relief, your dentist can also prescribe medication to control the pain.
-In the meantime, follow your dentist's self-care advice at home, which may include flushing the socket on your own.
+Your dentist may need to flush out the socket to remove debris and apply medicated dressings to protect the area.
+Your dentist may also prescribe medication to control your pain.
+Be sure to follow your self-care advice at home.